 We need more research on sex and psychedelics.
 While there’s now dozens of studies investigating the therapeutic potential of psychedelics, there’s been hardly any research investigating the role they play in intimacy.
 Sexuality, in general, is under-researched, so most of what we know about psychedelics and sex is anecdotal.
 “MDMA deeply enhanced the connection between me and the other person.
 We were able to have a deep tantric connection,” says Harry Resin, a cannabis industry insider from Oakland.

-Others experience the same with psilocybin and LSD.
+Others experience the same with shrooms and LSD.
 “The combination brought heightened sensation and awareness,” says Sami, 26, from Los Angeles.
 She adds that it made her much less self-conscious about performance and appearance while enhancing an emotional connection with her partner.
 Who we trip with matters even more than the substance.
 “Depending on the situation I think any psychedelic can enhance emotional intimacy,” Dr. Holland says.